 For example, Lending Club’s ‘Automated Investing’ tool on their regular website has become more worthwhile of an option with each passing month.
 In a boon for average retail investors, it seems to pick up even low-grade loans with fair consistency, and Lending Club deserves great praise for making this happen.
 However, the tool does not allow the tight filtering or feeding-time submits that custom API servers allow.

 It seems that, for the time being, smaller-dollar investors do indeed gain an advantage if they mimic the investing practices of bigger-dollar investors.
-Thankfully, the cheapness of computer servers and the generosity of sites like Lending Robot and BlueVestment make this a realistic option for almost anybody who wants it.
+Thankfully, the cheapness of computer servers and the generosity of sites like Lending Robot make this a realistic option for almost anybody who wants it.

 [image credit: Beraldo Leal “Data Center – NCC” CC-BY 2.0]